Leasehold vs Fee Simple on Maui: What Buyers and Investors Should Know

 -

-Stronger financing: Conventional loans, FHA, and other financing options are generally easier to obtain.
+Stronger financing: Conventional loans, FHA loans, and other options are generally easier to obtain.

 -

-Resale clarity: Buyers understand fee-simple value and risk, which usually enhances resale demand.
+Resale clarity: Buyers understand fee-simple value and risk, which usually enhances demand for resale.

-🔗 For investors considering property tax impact on ownership costs, see our guide: Maui Property Taxes Explained. (internal link)
+For investors considering property tax impact on ownership costs, see our guide: Maui Property Taxes Explained.

 A leasehold property means you own the building or unit, but you do not own the land beneath it.
 Instead, you enter into a long-term lease agreement with the landowner.